perriera/for_interfaces/db/mysql/CPP.md

 **Note**: This Wish Case doubles as an introduction to the world of **dock/molds** and how this technique plays an intergral part in the formation of the `injection.io(sample)::Blueprint` interface.

 ### Wish Case
 Setting up `MySQL Connector/C++` support onto Ubuntu is not that difficult.
 However, exact details on how to do this vary with each and every version of Linux.
-We have assembled instructions here that work well for the Ubuntu 18.x to Ubuntu 22.x series of Linux vendors:
+We have assembled instructions here that currently work for the 18.x-22.x series of Ubuntu images:

 #### Tutorial setup